-Jennifer Welham has 30 years of experience helping public and private sector clients collect, manage, analyze, and report scientific data to inform decision making particularly as it relates to public health outcomes.
-Currently, Jennifer leads a division that provides research, analytics, training, technical assistance, and evaluation support to a wide range of clients, including the National Institutes of Health, Centers for Disease Control and Prevention, and Administration for Children and Families among others.
-Ms. Welham has an M.S. in Environmental Science and Public Policy from George Mason University and a B.S. in Biology and Psychology from the College of William and Mary.
+Jennifer helps clients collect, manage, analyze, and report scientific data to inform decision making, particularly related to public health outcomes.
+Currently, Jennifer leads a division that provides research, analytics, training, technical assistance, and evaluation support to a wide range of clients, including the National Institutes of Health, the Centers for Disease Control and Prevention, the Administration for Children and Families, and the U.S. Agency for International Development, among others.

 Previously, Jennifer supported the U.S. Environmental Protection Agency (EPA) in assessing the potential hazards and risks to human health from exposure to environmental pollutants, including chemicals and pathogens.
 She oversaw large task orders and contracts for several federal agencies with public health missions.
 She was the program manager for technical and regulatory support for the development of criteria for water media at the EPA for more than 10 years and the program manager for review of studies on food and color additives for the U.S. Food and Drug Administration for more than five years.

 M.S., Environmental Science and Public Policy, George Mason University